Joel Kissin: Property development

-Latest project
+Boulestin

-Noted as 'one of the most influential restaurateurs in Britain' Kissin returned to London to launch Boulestin, inspired by French restaurateur, author and pioneering TV presenter, Xavier Marcel Boulestin, whose eponymous Covent Garden restaurant opened in 1927 and who was the world's first TV chef on the BBC from 1937 to 1939.
+Noted as 'one of the most influential restaurateurs in Britain', Kissin returned to London to launch Boulestin.
+Boulestin was inspired by French restaurateur, author, and pioneering television presenter Marcel Boulestin, whose eponymous Covent Garden restaurant opened in 1927 and who was the world's first television chef on the BBC from 1937 to 1939.

 The new Boulestin opened on St James's Street on 2 September 2013.
-It comprises a 90-seat (plus outside seating) restaurant and a private dining room.
-Boulestin specialises in serving mostly classic French cuisine, with dishes including Soupe de Poissons, Jambon Persillé and Oeuf en Gelée plus less classic dishes such as Scallops with Grilled Octopus and Baby Fennel and Venison Loin with Crab Apples and Smoked Chestnuts.
+It comprised a 90-seat, plus outside seating, restaurant and a private dining room.
+Boulestin specialises in serving mostly classic French cuisine, with dishes including Soupe de Poissons, Jambon Persillé, and Oeuf en Gelée as well as less classic dishes such as Scallops with Grilled Octopus and Baby Fennel and Venison Loin with Crab Apples and Smoked Chestnuts.

 Within weeks of opening, the restaurant received high praise from food critics.

-Describing it as "bang on trend", The Guardian's Jay Rayner asserted that "Marcel Boulestin would have loved his namesake restaurant... the new Boulestin hits the mark," before going on to laud the tête de veau – "done brilliantly" – and "a brace of perfectly cooked quail."
+Describing it as "bang on trend," The Guardian's Jay Rayner asserted that "Marcel Boulestin would have loved his namesake restaurant... the new Boulestin hits the mark," before going on to laud the tête de veau – "done brilliantly" – and "a brace of perfectly cooked quail."

-Writing in the Evening Standard, Fay Maschler singled out the "Oeuf en gelée rendered spectacular by the sunset yolk of a Cotswold Legbar egg," whilst Time Out's Guy Dimond was delighted that "rather than trying to impersonate an old master, this Boulestin is a sensitively updated reproduction," before commenting that "classic French cooking at its best shines in dishes such as daube of beef, which was slow-cooked and wonderfully tender."
+Writing in the Evening Standard, Fay Maschler singled out the "Oeuf en gelée rendered spectacular by the sunset yolk of a Cotswold Legbar egg," whilst Guy Dimond of Time Out was delighted that "rather than trying to impersonate an old master, this Boulestin is a sensitively updated reproduction," before commenting that "classic French cooking at its best shines in dishes such as daube of beef, which was slow-cooked and wonderfully tender."

-Stephen Bayley, the esteemed author, critic, columnist, consultant, broadcaster, debater and curator concludes his experience with "there's nowhere in the area I would rather eat.”
+Stephen Bayley, the author, critic, columnist, consultant, broadcaster, debater, and curator concludes his experience with "there's nowhere in the area I would rather eat.”

-Zoe Williams, restaurant critic from the Telegraph, describes the restaurant as, "the kind of place that makes you feel like a success; like a person who has gone back to the 1930s, when ceilings were high, fittings were brass and rooms were gorgeous.", whilst AA Gill from the Times stated "The Daube de Boeuf was the best I have had in a long time" and "The food was pretty damn formidable!"
+Zoe Williams, restaurant critic from The Telegraph, describes the restaurant as, "the kind of place that makes you feel like a success; like a person who has gone back to the 1930s, when ceilings were high, fittings were brass and rooms were gorgeous.", whilst AA Gill from The Times stated "The Daube de Boeuf was the best I have had in a long time" and "The food was pretty damn formidable!"

 Boulestin was sold in February 2018.

 Kissin was a board member of the Restaurant Association of Great Britain (RAGB) in the 1990s and was also a board member of the New York Chapter of the National Restaurant Association (NRA).
 He is now an advisory board member of the Restaurant Association division of the BHA in the UK.

 Former projects

-Restaurant's owned, managed or opened by Joel Kissin and Sir Terence Conran:
+Restaurants owned, managed or opened by Joel Kissin and Sir Terence Conran: